 Our afternoon program offers a wide and alternating variety of activities that will allow your child to explore new skills and find new passions.
 The array of activities - offered by specialists both visiting and in-house - focuses on the development of the whole child, with a concentration on soul, body and mind.

 Each week, the children are introduced to a new, stimulating picture book.
 The discussions that ensue encourage the children to activate prior knowledge, to make connections and predictions, to visualise and summarise.
 These important reading comprehension strategies will deepen critical thinking skills and enrich the children’s response to literature.

 Through hands-on experiments and observations, children learn the first steps of the scientific process, hypothesising and observing natural phenomena around them.
-Fun themes include magnets, sinking and floating, and color mixing.
-The use of the educational Light Table, with complementary products such as the Human X-Ray sheets and other translucent materials, is an added bonus!
+Fun themes include magnets, sinking and floating, and simple chemical reactions.
+The use of our in-house 3-D printer, as well as the educational Light Table, with complementary products such as the Human X-Ray sheets and other translucent materials, are an added bonus!

-Creativity, critical thinking, problem-solving and motor development are just a few areas that children will benefit from when joining the Lego Club program.
+Creativity, critical thinking, problem-solving and motor development are just a few areas that children benefit from when joining the Lego Club program.
 Since its creation in 1940, Lego has become one of the most popular educational construction toys to this day.
-Each week, children will explore a new activity from creating skyscrapers to building their very own working cranes.
+Each week, children embark on a new challenge, from creating skyscrapers to building their very own working cranes.

 Construction play has multiple educational benefits that touch on fine motor development, problem solving skills, planning, collaboration and cooperation.
 Here, our little builders are invited to engage in child-directed, open-ended play scenarios that make use of a variety of material including straws & jacks, Legos, wooden blocks, magnetic tiles, and Orchard House’s very own giant Imagination Playground blocks.